 Two additional years of aging have served to refine and soften this powerful beast.
 We bottled the wine under our Testamento brand that we share with Manuel.
 In comparison to the Testamento Cabernet Sauvignon, this wine is aged much longer in oak and in the bottle to allow for both oxidative and reductive maturity of the wine.
 We know you will enjoy the sheer richness of this rare wine.
 It will stain the sides of your glass, paint your teeth purple, color your lips, and delight your senses.

 We suggest enjoying this wine with strong cheeses such as Gorgonzola, Morbier, Papillon, or Roquefort.
 It will also pair well with a marbled cut of steak and rich sauces like béarnaise or hollandaise.
 We suggest decanting this wine for one hour prior to serving for optimal flavor.
 Suggested serving temperature for a full bodied wine like this is 68F.
-If you love this wine, as we do, and want some extra bottles for your cellar, we anticipate that the wine will age nicely through 2022.

 Once you taste this wine, you will know there is nothing little about this "Petit" with a palate that can only be described as Grand.